 Boston (1817-18-20): Cummings and Hilliard.
 First Edition.
 Full-Leather.
 Item #7533

 Three volumes in six, octavo (25 cm x 16.5cm); the first color plate book printed in America; the plates were printed by aquatint, with the ink applied to the plates "a la poupee."
 Being a collection of the native medicinal plants of the United States, containing their botanical history and chemical analysis and properties and uses.
-The text is remarkably clean and bright; plate XI is browned - browning extends to several adjacent pages; plate XLII has fore-edge archivally strengthened; plate LV has fore-edge chipped and soiled; a few other plates with light off-setting, and a few others with age-toning.
+Plate XLII has fore-edge archivally strengthened; plate LV has fore-edge chipped and soiled; a few other plates with light off-setting, and a few others with age-toning.
+Volume I, part I, fore-edge of title page archivally strengthened; volume I, part II, plate XI and several adjacent leaves of test, stained and browned; gutter stain on a few other plates, not affecting images; volume II, part I, fore-edge of half-title archivally strengthened.
 All other plates are very good to fine.
+Tissue guards are in place.
 Volumes I and III have half-titles in part II; volume II has half-titles in parts I and II; neat owner name on title page of volumes I and III.
 Beautifully bound to style in gray panelled calf with raised bands, ruled in gilt, brown leather lettering pieces on spines, gilt.
 Marbled end papers.
 A very handsome set of a landmark book in color plate technology.